 (You may owe your friend a nice cold beer after doing this for you.)

-Roll your calves, and peroneal muscles (muscles on the outside of your lower leg) on a foam roller.
+Roll your calves, and peroneal muscles (muscles on the outside of your lower leg) on a foam roller OR TENNIS BALL.
 The soles of your feet can be rolled on a tennis ball.

-Protect your injured ankle: Use KT Tape to help support and protect the injured tendon – here’s a video on how to apply the tape:
+6. Protect your injured ankle: Use KT Tape or KB Tape (Medical grade tape) to help support and protect the injured tendon – here’s a video on how to apply the tape:

-I call KT Tape the miracle tape – it wasn’t a product that had been invented when I completed my degree and certificate, so it’s relatively new to me.
+I call this the miracle tape – it wasn’t a product that had been invented when I completed my degree and athletic therapy certificate program, so it’s relatively new to me.
 I’ve been using it for this injury, and it has REALLY helped to speed up the healing process.
 Visit their website and order yourself a couple of rolls to have on hand.
 Trust me – you’ll love it too!

 Repeat the above 3 times/week for 2-3 weeks.